patch for PPP links with mpd5

 Here's a second pfsense-utils.inc patch.
 Run previous patch attached to original post first.
 This implements uptime calculation (but not history).

 You also must have a file /var/etc/ppp0.query if ppp0 is the active interface.
 I'll update interface_ppp_configure to generate the query file tomorrow.

 The patches use /usr/bin/nc to query the telnet server at port 5005 for connect time of the link.

-#4 Updated by Marcus Brown about 9 years ago
+#4 Updated by Marcus Brown over 9 years ago

 I realized there is one downside to the current scheme of launching a separate mpd instance for every configured interface which is that I believe there is no way to set different console ports for the different intstances of mpd.
 So at any given time, only one interface will be able to run the console on the default 5005 port and report its uptime.
 Anyone interested in giving some thought to a single mpd.conf file for all configured mpd interfaces?
 I've thought about it a little and thought maybe we could write the conf file from the interfaces_assign.php page, and a function in interfaces.inc that wraps all the other *_config functions for mpd and takes care of opening and writing the file.
 I know it's a departure from the current scheme, but I thought I'd mention it for discussion.

-#7 Updated by Marcus Brown about 9 years ago
+#7 Updated by Marcus Brown over 9 years ago

 Yes, that is the one thing I didn't do yet, and I'm not sure how to do it either.
 I spent about 20 minutes testing different ways to make the ppp-linkdown script call the nc command to get the total session time, but it wasn't working.
 I suspect that the "session Time" in mpd5 is unavailable by the time the link-down script is called.
 I'm not sure what is happening or how to fix it. . . . ?
 Is it feasible to patch mpd5 to send the total session seconds as a variable that gets sent to the linkdown script?